brentvollebregt/nitratine.net/posts/colour/post.md

 category: Apps
 tags: [android, java]
 feature: feature.png
-description: "This app is based off the goal of obtaining all 16,777,216 colours by randomly generating colours when taping the screen.
-This figure is the amount of colours a screen can display today and it's your challenge to find them all."
+description: "This app is based off a goal of obtaining all 16,777,216 colours by randomly generating colours when taping the screen.
+This figure is the number of colours a screen can display today and it's your challenge to find them all."

 {% with video_id="x56o7b9Uor8" %}{% include 'blog-post-embedYouTube.html' %}{% endwith %}